gdgunnars/adlo/README.md

     sorted in last iteration: 0
     unsorted: 5
     duplicates: 4
+    failures: 0

 Known Issues
 -------

-Windows users might not be able able to sort files where the length of the path is more than 255 characters long.
-The script will output those paths to the log file (if specified) if that happens.
+Windows users might not be able to sort files where the length of the path is more than 255 characters long.
+The script will output those paths to the log file (if the -l flag is used) if that happens.